syncfusion-content/blazor-docs/blazor/common/how-to/troubleshoot.md

 * **The type name 'Shared' does not exist in the type 'SyncfusionBlazor'**

-   You may see the below exception while running the Syncfusion blazor application.
+   You may see the below exception while running the Syncfusion&reg; blazor application.

     E> The type name 'Shared' does not exist in the type 'SyncfusionBlazor' SyncfusionBlazor `\SyncfusionBlazor\SyncfusionBlazor\obj\Debug\netcoreapp3.1\Razor\Shared\MainLayout.razor.g.cs`

    **Cause:**

     This issue occurred, if you are creating the application name as **SyncfusionBlazor**.
-The name **SyncfusionBlazor** is already registered in the Syncfusion service handling.
+The name **SyncfusionBlazor** is already registered in the Syncfusion&reg; service handling.
 So your application name and the internally used class name gets conflict.

    **Solution:**

-   Try to use a different application name, when you create the blazor application with Syncfusion Blazor components.
+   Try to use a different application name, when you create the blazor application with Syncfusion&reg; Blazor components.

 * **System.IO.FileLoadException: Could not load file or assembly 'System.Text.Json**

-    You may get the below exception while running the Syncfusion blazor application.
+    You may get the below exception while running the Syncfusion&reg; blazor application.

     E> **System.IO.FileLoadException:** Could not load file or assembly 'System.Text.Json, Version=4.0.1.1, Culture=neutral PublicKeyToken=cc7b13ffcd2ddd51'.
 The located assembly's manifest definition does not match the assembly reference.

     **Cause:**

-    You may have .NET Core SDK older than version 3.1.2, but Syncfusion Blazor components need the latest version of .NET Core SDK as stated in the [pre-requisite](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio#prerequisites) documentation.
+    You may have .NET Core SDK older than version 3.1.2, but Syncfusion&reg; Blazor components need the latest version of .NET Core SDK as stated in the [pre-requisite](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio#prerequisites) documentation.

     **Solution:**